 What separates a real Securitization Audit from Securitization Audit scams?
 That truly is a necessary question to ask because, unfortunately, there are a lot of scams in this area that are directly related to the “forensic audit scams” of 2008-2010.
 Virtually all of the same forensic audit scam companies started using the “securitization audit” term as a new offering as consumer advocates and consumers started catching on to their tricks.

 Basically, the “securitization audit” offering is simply a new form of their scam.
 How can you really tell?
 Well, one easy way is to simply read a sample of what they allegedly produce.
 Yes, look for complete sentences, spelling and use your head… does this “report” really sound authentic, coming from an expert or is just a white-labeled version of the securitization encyclopedia?

 However, the real way is to vet the actual person who is going to investigate, conduct the audit and render the report or affidavit.
 Here’s where the rubber meets the road so to speak… is THAT PERSON someone who is truly a recognized subject matter expert in the field of securitization, mortgage banking and finance.
 Has that person already been recognized as an expert?
 If so, in what jurisdictions?
 Will they provide you with actual attorney references from attorneys that they have worked with on real cases?
 If the answer to ANY OF THESE qualifications (not just all of them) is “no” then you might as well move one because that person and that company will not serve you well in any fashion in real-life litigation.
 Period.
 End of story – and you will have wasted precious time, money and resources for no realized benefit.

-Here’s a short-list of companies that our readers have reported as scams, or having produced worthless reports, or presenting work product (ie. report or affidavit) that was not effective in a court of law.
+Here’s a short-list of companies that our readers have reported as scams or having produced worthless reports:

 - TILA Solutions